Gucci launches vintage site Vault during Milan Fashion Week | ExBulletin

 Calmer moments were reserved for on-trend little black dresses with lace accents and open fronts revealing almost sheer corsets, and even even smaller black jumpsuits.

-The shoes were stiletto heeled sandals with laces, knee high boots and mid-calf boots, which helped the quick final a bit as the models slowed down to descend the stairs.
+The shoes were stiletto heel sandals with laces, knee-high boots and mid-calf boots, which helped the quick final a bit as the models slowed down to descend the stairs.
 The boots were in satin, denim, camouflage and crocodile.

 Each Dolce Box handbag had a unique design.